-STILLBORN, who are in their twenty-first year of existence in 2018, are warrior-like veterans of blackened death metal.
-After five full-length releases since 2004 — plus at least three Demos prior — the band has unleashed their very first short-player.
+STILLBORN, who is in its twenty-first year of existence in 2018, is the warrior-like veteran of blackened death metal.
+After five full-length releases since 2004 — plus at least three Demos prior — the band has unleashed its very first short-player.

-The trio are super tight, keeping things more than exciting with their ceaseless output, and of exceptional notice are the vocals.
+The trio is super tight, keeping things more than exciting with their ceaseless output, and of exceptional notice are the vocals.
 They range from guttural rumblings to more higher pitched, shrieking style ones.
-Between them and the music, fans of death metal and extremity genres should quickly take to the “Crave For Killing” EP from STILLBORN.
+Between them and the music, fans of death metal and extremity genres should quickly take to the ‘Crave For Killing‘ EP from STILLBORN.